 Koerner Hall is a 1,135 seat venue designed in the tradition of the classic "shoebox" venues of Europe, built without compromise and with a mission to provide acoustic perfection for music of all genres.

 Classical, jazz, pop, opera, and world music are right at home in Koerner Hall.
 Its high ceiling and first-rate projection and communication technology make it perfect for films, lectures, and educational or corporate conferences.
 With its layered ribbon of wood forming a floating ceiling canopy, integrating an acoustic reflector, performance lighting, and technical bridges, Koerner Hall provides a dramatic yet intimate ambience between the audience and performers.
 The spectacular glass lobbies welcome guests to Koerner Hall and offer an extraordinary view of the city.

 The Baillie Veil, generously supported by Charles and Marilyn Baillie, floats above Koerner Hall.
-Evoking a musical instrument, it has been internationally acclaimed for its extraordinary beauty as well as its acoustical excellence.
-The unique design creates a stunning sculptural display for audiences to enjoy and it has become a distinctive feature in many of The Royal Conservatory’s print and electronic materials, which feature stylized graphic representations of the magnificent Baillie Veil.
+Evoking a musical instrument, it has been internationally acclaimed for its extraordinary beauty as well as its acoustical excellence and serves multiple purposes: it contains a reflector, which allows musicians playing onstage to hear each other, and disperses high-frequency sound waves throughout the Hall, producing its signature warm sound.
+To maintain this acoustic excellence, we request all cell phones be turned off.
+The unique design also creates a stunning sculptural display for audiences to enjoy and it has become a distinctive feature in many of The Royal Conservatory’s print and electronic materials, which feature stylized graphic representations of the magnificent Baillie Veil.

 View virtual tour with Google inside view.

 “The venue was a star of the evening it itself … This oaken beauty … boasts excellent sight-lines and acoustics.
 It's a class act from all directions.” - The Baltimore Sun